ebu/PlugIt/README.md

 EBUio add to parameters (Using GET or POST data, depending of the method of the request) each parameter requested about the user in ebuio_u_<parameterName> parameters.
 One should be careful about lengths of those requests.

 The server should reply with an HTTP 200 status code (or 404 if the action doesn't exist, 403 if the user hasn't right to call the action).
 The returned JSON object is forwarded to the template.

+It's possible to redirect the client using the header `EbuIo-PlugIt-Redirect`.
+PlugIt automaticaly append the _ebuio_baseUrl_.
+To avoid this, set the header `EbuIo-PlugIt-Redirect-NoPrefix` to `True`.

 ### /media/_medianame_
 This call return a specific media on the server side.
 Each request on EBUio side on /media/* is forwarded to the server and returned to the client.
 No caching is used, but a 1 hour Cache-Control header is set by EBUio-